-As we have further discussed, each of EEMC and EPMI have agreed that we will promptly prepare the contractual documentation between our two companies that is necessary to reflect our mutual understanding regarding the manner and extent to which the economic benefits and detriments associated with or resulting from the Assigned Transactions—both as a result of the assignment itself, and with respect to the post-assignment period.
-That documentation, which may take the form of separate confirms executed between EEMC and EPMI pursuant to the existing Master Agreement between our companies (the "EEMC/EPMI Master Agreement"), shall provide that EPMI shall furnish or otherwise make available to EEMC the power it may receive from PGET or AVISTA (or Morgan Stanley if we are also able to effect a similar transaction with them) pursuant to the Assigned Transactions and the PGET Purchase Transactions (to the extent they are substituted for certain of the Assigned Transactions).
+As we have further discussed, this letter is intended to reflect our mutual understanding that the economic benefits and detriments associated with or resulting from the Assigned Transactions—both as a result of the assignment itself, and with respect to the post-assignment period--shall be for the account of EEMC.
+Each of our companies will undertake to put in place any reasonable additional documentation in futherance of that stated objective.
+For example, such documentation may take the form of separate confirms executed between EEMC and EPMI pursuant to the existing Master Agreement between our companies (the "EEMC/EPMI Master Agreement") providing that EPMI shall furnish or otherwise make available to EEMC the power it may receive from PGET or AVISTA (or Morgan Stanley if we are also able to effect a similar transaction with them) pursuant to the Assigned Transactions and the PGET Purchase Transactions (to the extent they are substituted for certain of the Assigned Transactions).
 Such power will be made available to EEMC at a price and on a basis consistent with what EEMC would have received from PGET, except perhaps for various transactional and similar additional costs that may be attributable to the transactions contemplated by the Assigned Transactions and the Settlement Agreement, it being acknowledged and agreed by EPMI and EEMC that EEMC shall be entitled to the economic benefits and shall bear the risks and economic detriments associated with the Assigned Transactions and the PGET Purchase Transactions, including any that may arise in connection with or as a result of the assignment of the Assigned Transactions and the consummation of the transactions contemplated by the Settlement Agreement and/or the possible bankruptcy of PGET.
 For purposes of illustration, if the arrangement between EPMI and EEMC consists of a resale by EPMI to EEMC of the power purchased by EPMI from PGET and AVISTA, such resales generally would be effected at a price that equals or substantially equals the price that would have been paid by EEMC for such power if it had purchased directly from PGET and AVISTA.
-In addition, any losses incurred by EPMI with respect to the Assigned Transactions or the PGET Purchase Transactions, including by reason of a counterparty default or a contract dispute, shall be for the account of EEMC. provided that EPMI shall not be adversely affected
+In addition, any losses incurred by EPMI with respect to the Assigned Transactions or the PGET Purchase Transactions, including by reason of a counterparty default or a contract dispute relating to one or more of the Assigned Transactions and/or the PGET Purchase Transactions, shall be for the account of EEMC.
+EPMI agrees to reasonably cooperate and consult with EEMC in respect of the administration of the Assigned Transactions and the PGET Purchase Transactions in order to attempt to preserve or enhance the economic benefits or minimize the economic detriments associated therewith during the respective terms of those transactions provided that EPMI shall not be adversely affected.

-Lastly, we have also recognized that the assignment of the Assigned Transactions between two Enron affiliates may result in certain correlative tax and accounting adjustments with respect to the Assigned Transactions.
+Lastly, we have also recognized that the assignment of the Assigned Transactions between two Enron affiliates may result in certain correlative tax and accounting adjustments with respect to the Assigned Transactions, even though the assignment is effected within the same corporate family.
 We have agreed to work cooperatively to minimize any negative tax or accounting adjustments that could arise in this respect, provided that EPMI shall not be adversely affected, or will otherwise be made whole, as a result of the transactions contemplated herein.

 If the foregoing accurately reflects the agreements and understandings we have reached with respect to the Assigned Transactions and the PGET Purchase Transactions, could you please acknowledge your agreement below and return an executed copy of this letter to me.